Tag Archives: Holy Sepulcher

 Cyril of Jerusalem: The Power of the Cross

-St. Cyril of Jerusalem (313-386), whose feast is celebrated March 18th, was bishop of Jerusalem when the Holy Land was a center for Christian pilgrims.
-Scholars, like St. Jerome and St. Paula, came to pray and study at the places where Jesus was born and died and rose again.
-After centuries of persecution, ordinary Christians flocked to the place and an age of pilgrimage began.
-“The whole world is going to an empty tomb,” St. John Chrysostom said.
+St. Cyril of Jerusalem (313-386) was bishop of Jerusalem when that city was a popular center of Christian pilgrimage.
+Ordinary Christians, as well as scholars like St. Jerome and St. Paula, came to the Holy Land at the time to visit the places where Jesus was born, died and rose again.
+“The whole world is going to an empty tomb,” St. John Chrysostom remarked.

 “The Catholic Church glories in every deed of Christ.
 Her supreme glory, however, is the cross.
 Well aware of this, Paul says: God forbid that I glory in anything but the cross of our Lord Jesus Christ!